 Leonardo grew up without a father during the first 5 years of his life and with a mother who exceeded the moral boundaries with all the consequences for his psychological development.
-Within a normal development the presence of the father object next to the mother object is very important and will enable the child how to differentiate the Self and the Object from each other.
-It is the fatherlessness and the dominance of the primary mother object, which have determined Leonardo’s life.
-Nor father nor mother were present in his life as an adequate sensitive and responsive object for a healthy development.
-He was able to sublimate the absence in his life and that has turned him into the genius that he has become: great as an artist as well as a scientist.
+Within a normal development, the presence of the father object next to the mother object is very important and will enable the child to differentiate between the Self and the Object.
+It is the fatherlessness and the dominance of the primary mother object, that have determined Leonardo’s life.
+Neither father nor mother were present in his life as adequate sensitive and responsive objects for a healthy development.
+He was able to sublimate the absence in his life and this has turned him into the genius that he has become: great as an artist as well as a scientist.
 Nevertheless he was balanced on the edge of creativity and destructiveness.
 Creativity as an attempt to keep trauma, loss and pain manageable.

 His early childhood is colored with a lot of separations, intense ambivalences, lots of love, but also much hate.
 This will have strongly affected his self-esteem.
 His mother’s adoration will have also played a major role in this.
 The way individuals deal with conflict, shortages and trauma in their life differs widely.